MAYZGitHub/mayz-contracts/tests/README.md

 The two failing cases in the Fund Holding validator tests are due to the lack of signatory checks upon the collecting of commissions.

-The failing case in the SellOffer minting tests is due to a mismatch between the docs and the code: there is no check implemented for the Protocol input ref.
+The failing case in the SwapOffer minting tests is due to a mismatch between the docs and the code: there is no check implemented for the Protocol input ref.

 The failing cases in the Fund Holding ID NFT minting are due to the `isPolicyDifferent` check, which is the only `traceIfTrue` condition in the on-chain code.